 This comprehensive lecture course addresses complete and partial denture construction.

-SDM RS 523: Preclinical Removable Prosthodontics II
+SDM RS 523: Preclinical Removable Prosthodontics

 This simulated clinic course provides experience and skill development with the procedures related to complete and partial denture construction.